dojo/docs/dijit/form/Select.rst

 Setting Width
 -------------

-By default, the width of the select widget will be to fit the width of the selected item.
+By default, the width of the select widget will be to fit the width of the selected option.
 However, you can specify a width on the select to force a fixed width.

 .. code-example::